Valparaiso University Law School Pro Bono Service Graduation Requirement

 This includes assisting a private attorney on matters handled without a fee or a reduced fee (e.g., court-appointed criminal defense work), assisting an attorney who represents government (e.g., city attorney, prosecutor, etc.), assisting a judge, and assisting an attorney employed by a public interest organization.
 The activity should be of the nature that one would expect an attorney or law clerk to perform, i.e., not clerical.
 Students may not count hours in court observation as pro bono unless it pertains to the case preparation work and accounts for less than 20% of total hours worked.

-1. Administration – The program will be administered by the Career Planning Center.
+5. Administration – The program is administered by Career Planning.

-2. Site Selection – All students, with the exception of those graduating in May 2013, must complete the online form, “Report a Pro Bono position” via Strategy and all pro bono positions are subject to final approval by the Career Planning staff.
+6. Site Selection – Upon securing a pro bono position, all students must complete the online form, “Report a Pro Bono position” which can be accessed in their Strategy accounts and all pro bono positions are subject to final approval by the Career Planning staff.